Whose baseline compiler is it anyway?: Introduction

 \subsection{WebAssembly}

-First appearing in major Web Browsers in 2017, WebAssembly~\cite{WasmPldi} (or Wasm for short) is a bytecode format designed to offer portable native-level performance and software fault isolation with efficient in-process sandboxing.
-Wasm is a machine-independent but machine-level compilation target that can be executed on modern CPUs (via translation) with very low overhead.
+First appearing in major Web Browsers in 2017, WebAssembly~\cite{WasmPldi} (or \emph{Wasm}) is a bytecode format designed to offer portable native-level performance and software fault isolation via efficient in-process sandboxing.
+Wasm is a machine-independent but machine-level compilation target that can be executed on modern CPUs with very low overhead.
 It has allowed an explosion of new, powerful Web applications and capabilities, such as desktop applications like AutoCAD~\cite{WasmAutoCAD} and Photoshop~\cite{PhotoshopWeb}, video conference acceleration~\cite{WasmBlur}, real-time audio processing for echo reduction~\cite{AmazonEcho}, and many others.
-Many of these are made possible by recompiling (potentially millions of lines of) legacy C/C++ code using standard toolchains, such as LLVM, that now support WebAssembly as a target.
+Many of these are made possible by recompiling (potentially millions of lines of) legacy C/C++ code using standard toolchains that now support Wasm as a target.

-With a fully-formalized specification~\cite{WasmSpec} and machine-checked proof of type safety~\cite{WasmMechSpec}, Wasm offers the most rigorously-specified compilation target to date.
-It the most robust option for strongly isolating untrusted code such as that on the Web or loaded in-kernel.
-It is perhaps the first example of a major language that has employed formal specification and verification from its design inception.
-In the literature, Wasm has inspired a number of new exciting directions in Web research~\cite{DuckDB}~\cite{CTWasm}, verification research~\cite{MSWasm}~\cite{WasmSandboxing}, systems research~\cite{HFI}, cloud and edge computing~\cite{ServerlessFunctions}~\cite{SledgeWasm}~\cite{WasmIndMach}, and PL research~\cite{WasmK}. ~
+WebAssembly is the first example of a major language that has employed formal specification and verification from design inception.
+With a fully-formalized specification~\cite{WasmSpec} and machine-checked proof of type safety~\cite{WasmMechSpec}, it offers the most rigorously-specified compilation target to date, making it the most robust option for strongly isolating untrusted code on the Web or in-kernel.
+In the literature, Wasm has inspired a number of exciting directions in Web research~\cite{DuckDB}~\cite{CTWasm}, verification research~\cite{MSWasm}~\cite{WasmSandboxing}, systems research~\cite{HFI}, cloud and edge computing~\cite{ServerlessFunctions}~\cite{SledgeWasm}~\cite{WasmIndMach}, and PL research~\cite{WasmK}. ~